 Mold and Mildew:

-In addition to bacterial pathogens, antibacterial fabrics may also exhibit resistance to mold and mildew.
+antibacterial fabrics may also exhibit resistance to mold and mildew.
 This quality is beneficial in damp or humid environments where these fungi thrive.
 Fabrics with anti-mold properties find applications in outdoor gear, upholstery, and environments prone to moisture.

 Fungal Pathogens: